Bruno Romo

-Bruno Sebastián Romo Rojas (born 20 May 1989), known as Bruno Romo, is a Chilean footballer that currently plays as a defender for Deportes Copiapó.
-Before re-joining Colo-Colo, Romo played for Palestino and Santiago Wanderers, in where the player had a great performance at the first club mentioned.
+Bruno Sebastián Romo Rojas (born 20 May 1989) is a Chilean footballer who currently plays as a defender for Santiago City.
+Before re-joining Colo-Colo, Romo played for Palestino and Santiago Wanderers, where the player had a great performance at the first club mentioned.

 He played for the Chilean national U20 national team in the 2009 South American Youth Championship held in Venezuela.
 Romo was named in Chile's preliminary 30-man squad for the 2011 Copa América on 27 May 2011, although he was eventually omitted from the final 23-man squad on 28 June.

 Club career

 Early career

-Romo professionally debuted for Colo-Colo in November 2006, in where he made a good match in a 1–0 home win over Deportes Puerto Montt for the first leg of the playoffs quarterfinals.
+Romo professionally debuted for Colo-Colo in November 2006, where he made a good match in a 1–0 home win over Deportes Puerto Montt for the first leg of the playoffs quarterfinals.
 In that moment, the coach Fernando Astengo directed him because the coach Claudio Borghi prepared the first team for the Copa Sudamericana.
-In the first half of 2007, Romo integrated Colo-Colo B and in the second integrated the first team, in where won the 2007 Clausura Tournament, being this his second professional title after of the 2006 Clausura Tournament.
+In the first half of 2007, Romo integrated Colo-Colo B and in the second half integrated into the first team, where he won the 2007 Clausura Tournament, this being his second professional title after the 2006 Clausura Tournament.

-In March 2008, Borghi left the club and arrived Fernando Astengo, who directed him in the game that Colo-Colo won to Puerto Montt in the 2006 playoffs.
+In March 2008, Borghi left the club and arrived Fernando Astengo, who directed him in the game that Colo-Colo won against Puerto Montt in the 2006 playoffs.
 His debut with Astengo was in a 1–0 home loss with Ñublense, now for the playoffs of 2008.
-His team was runner-up of the tournament losing 3–2 against Everton in the aggregate result.
-After of loss the final, the club loaned him to Santiago Wanderers.
+His team was the runner-up of the tournament, losing 3–2 against Everton in the aggregate result.
+After losing the final, the club loaned him to Santiago Wanderers.

 In January 2009, he returned to Colo-Colo, being directed now by Marcelo Barticciotto in the Apertura Tournament.
-In that season, Romo won the Clausura Tournament, but with Hugo Tocalli due to Barticciotto was fired after a poor first semester.
+In that season, Romo won the Clausura Tournament, but with Hugo Tocalli due to Barticciotto being fired after a poor first semester.